 Michael was survived by his sister Angela and brother-in-law Jack, his niece Vivian McGie and his nephew John McGie and grand-niece Brittany of North Vancouver, British Columbia, Canada, his dearest friend Christian, his extended family, and countless friends and colleagues who miss this wonderful, funny and hopelessly generous man to this day.
-Michael's life won't be defined by how he died, but rather how he lived an remarkably humble, enjoyable and vibrant life and the many he brought a smile to.
+Michael's life won't be defined by how he died, but rather how he lived a remarkably humble and vibrant life and the countless people he brought a smile to.

 A new feature film called "When the World Came to San Francisco" (2015), about the 1915 Panama-Pacific International Exposition, is dedicated to Michael's memory.

 Michael John Robert Gill